DS 9 saloon review

-Now available in just two plug-in hybrid versions, DS is hoping the DS 9 E-Tense plug-in hybrid (PHEV) will appeal to company-car drivers, with an EV driving range of around 50 miles for the 250 and just under 40 miles for the 4x4 360 model, which keeps emissions neatly in check, while also reducing monthly bills for business users.
-With a 1.6-litre petrol engine, electric motor and battery, it can officially return up to 176mpg and emit just over 30g/km of CO2 if the battery is topped up from the mains regularly.
+Now available in just two plug-in hybrid versions, DS is hoping the DS 9 E-Tense 250 and 4x4 360 will appeal to company car drivers.
+They have an EV driving range of around 50 miles for the 250 and just under 40 miles for the 4x4 360 model, which keeps emissions neatly in check, while also reducing monthly bills for business users.
+With a 1.6-litre petrol engine, electric motor and battery, the 250 can officially return up to 353.1mpg and emit between 18-27g/km of CO2 if the battery is topped up from the mains regularly.
 Longer drives away from a socket will see fuel economy start to tumble.

-The DS 9 is certainly striking looking outside and in, with quite a few novel features to help it stand out.
+The DS 9 is certainly striking-looking, outside and in, with quite a few novel features to help it stand out.
 There are flush door handles, LED headlights that do a dance as you turn the car on and rear indicators mounted high up, paying homage to the DS of the 1950s.
-The rear lights also have an intricate 'scaled' look to ensure you don't mistake the DS 9 for a more mundane model.
+The rear lights also have an intricate 'scaled' look to try to ensure you don't mistake the DS 9 for a more mundane model.

-Its interior is quirky, like the 508’s, but it feels slightly more luxurious, with excellent materials, sumptuous leather or alcantara seats and even an analogue clock mounted above the dash.
-It's a bit of a mixed bag though, because some of the controls take time to get used to, and the 12-inch infotainment setup isn't the best in the business.
+Its interior is quirky, like the 508’s, but it feels slightly more luxurious, with excellent materials, sumptuous leather or Alcantara seats and even an analogue clock mounted above the dash.
+It's a bit of a mixed bag though, because some of the controls take time to get used to, and the 12-inch infotainment set-up isn't the best in the business.
 Comfort is excellent, both thanks to technology which automatically adjusts the suspension for the road ahead, and decent refinement; especially when driving with just the electric motors.

 MPG, running costs & CO2

-Originally available with a petrol-only version, the DS 9 range is now just available with two versions of petrol-electric plug-in hybrid (PHEV) are offered, and it's the latter two that are expected to appeal to the business drivers who make up the majority of executive car owners.
+Originally available with a petrol-only version, the DS 9 range is now just available with two versions of petrol-electric plug-in hybrid (PHEV) powertrain.
+These will appeal to business drivers who make up the majority of executive car owners.

-Thanks to the addition of an electric motor and 11.9kWh battery, the DS 9 E-Tense is able to drive for up to 33 miles without using its petrol engine, at speeds of up to 83mph.
-This has a transformative effect on its official efficiency figures, boosting them to 176mpg, while cutting CO2 emissions to 33-35g/km.
+Thanks to an electric motor and 15.6kWh battery, the DS 9 E-Tense 250 is able to drive for up to 51 miles without using its petrol engine, at speeds of up to 83mph.
+It gets official efficiency figures of up to 353.1mpg, while cutting CO2 emissions to between 18 and 27g/km.
 This brings it into contention with the BMW 530e and Mercedes E 300 e PHEVs, which have a 12kWh and 13.5kWh battery respectively, and all three qualify for an attractive BiK band.

-The DS 9 has a 7kW on-board charger and a lead to connect the car to a home wallbox charger, capable of a top-up in under two hours.
-On our test we found you'll need to charge up frequently, as we were getting much less range than the claimed figure.
+The DS 9 has a 7kW onboard charger and a lead to connect the car to a home wallbox charger, capable of a top-up in two hours and 25 minutes.
+On our test we found you'll need to charge up more frequently, as we were getting much less range than the claimed figure.

 Engines, drive & performance

-So far, we've driven the DS 9 E-Tense 225, which gets its power from a 1.6-litre turbocharged petrol engine, boosted by a 109bhp electric motor.
-This gives it a combined 222bhp, sent to the front wheels.
+So far, we've tested the DS 9 E-Tense 225, which gets its power from a 1.6-litre turbocharged petrol engine, boosted by a 109bhp electric motor, giving a combined 222bhp, sent to the front wheels.
 An update in 2023 uprated this power figure to 247bhp, with the newer powertrain now known as the E-Tense 250.
 Every DS 9 is fitted with an eight-speed automatic gearbox as standard.
-Acceleration from 0-62mph takes 8.3 seconds, which is perfectly quick enough to keep up with traffic, but won't worry the BMW or Mercedes.
+Acceleration from 0-62mph takes 8.1 seconds, which doesn’t feel very quick compared to the BMW or Mercedes.
 The 1.6-litre engine can also feel a bit strained and get rather loud and coarse sounding when you ask it to power onto a motorway or overtake a slower vehicle.

-The car always starts in its electric driving mode, but can be switched to Hybrid or E-Tense Sport with the press of a button.
+The car always starts in its electric driving mode but can be switched to Hybrid or E-Tense Sport with the press of a button.
 Hybrid juggles power between electric and petrol depending on how the car is driven, while E-Tense Sport offers maximum power and adjusts the throttle, gearbox, steering and suspension for maximum response.

-Its steering is very light, but it's backed up by a chassis with decent composure, so it does feel secure on the road.
+The DS 9’s steering is responsive and it's backed up by a chassis with decent composure and good grip, so it does feel secure on the road.
 The BMW 5 Series is comfortably ahead for keen drivers, but for cruising in comfort and tackling long trips, the DS 9 is equally as capable.
 We found that it didn’t tackle some low-speed potholes and bumps with the same composure as the 5 Series, though.

 Interior & comfort

 The DS 9 is fitted with a system called DS Active Scan, which uses a camera to monitor the road surface just ahead of the car as you drive, adjusting the suspension in 150 milliseconds if an imperfection is detected.
-On the whole it works well, and the DS 9 is a comfortable car, but it can still get caught out by large bumps and lots of frequent ripples in the tarmac.
+This generally makes the DS 9 a comfortable car to travel in, but it can still get caught out by large bumps and lots of frequent ripples in the tarmac.

 DS has worked hard to make the interior feel upmarket, and the theatre begins as you get in, thanks to those flush door handles.
-The Opera option pack features Rubis red 'watch strap' leather seats and trim, which are rather lovely.
+The Opera option pack (around £3,000) features Rubis red 'watch strap' leather seats and trim, which are rather lovely.
 The DS 9 isn't one of the most intuitive cars to just hop into, though; it took us a long time just to find the mirror adjuster behind the steering wheel.
 When you’re hunting for it, you might come across some cheap-feeling materials that have been pinched from Citroen’s parts bin, which does taint the luxury ambience.

-The 12-inch infotainment screen will be familiar if you’ve spent time in other cars from the Stellantis stable, and while it looks pretty good, Android Auto and Apple CarPlay maps don't utilise all of the display.
+The 12-inch infotainment screen will be familiar if you’ve spent time in other cars from the Stellantis stable, and while it looks pretty good, Android Auto and Apple CarPlay don't utilise all of the display.
 We also wish the climate control was controlled using a knob rather than prodding the laggy touchscreen.
-The quality of materials is excellent, though, with lots of attractive finishes and even a stylish BRM clock mounted atop the fascia.
+The quality of materials is mostly excellent, though, with lots of attractive finishes and even a stylish BRM clock mounted atop the fascia.